 Since most people have Myositis because of another disorder, the insurance carrier will ask plenty of questions about your other condition.

-Keep in mind, if you are actively seeking treatment and healing then you may be able to keep your rating high (and your premium low).
+Keep in mind, if you are actively seeking treatment and healing then you may be able to be approved for a top rate class which would result in a low premium).

 Additional questions you should expect: